G-Research/siembol/docs/introduction/introduction.md

 History
 -------

 Siembol was developed in-house at G-Research as a security data processing application, forming the core of the G-Research Security Data Platform.
-We knew that we needed a highly efficient, real-time event processing engine and implemented [Splunk](https://www.splunk.com/) and [Apache Metron](https://metron.apache.org/) in the early years of our experience.
+We knew that we needed a highly efficient, real-time event processing engine and used [Splunk](https://www.splunk.com/) and [Apache Metron](https://metron.apache.org/) in the early years of our experience.
 However, neither product attended to all of our needs -- we wanted specific features that mattered to G-Research.

 As early adopters of Metron, we believed in the product and tried hard to adapt it to our needs.
 Ultimately, we recognized its limitations and we began to add the missing features and shore up its instabilities.
 Sadly, by the time we were able to give back to the Metron community, Metron's time had passed.
 However, as we still believe in the core mission of Metron, we are releasing our work under the project name, 'Siembol'.
 We hope this will provide the security community with an effective alternative, filling the void left by Metron's move to the [Apache Attic](https://attic.apache.org/).